lanl/spiner/doc/sphinx/src/interpolation.rst

    FastNonUniformGrid1D grid(points);

-By default, the lookup table may contain at most eight times as many entries as the physical grid has points.
+By default, the lookup table may contain at most 32 times as many entries as the physical grid has points.
 If an exact table would exceed that limit, the grid transparently uses the wrapped binary search.
 Pass a ``Settings`` object to select a scale, policy, or different limit: